jordyorel/orus-lang/docs/MISSING.md

      allocate concrete tagged values once bytecode lowering is available.
    - ✅ Lower enum constructors in the bytecode backend (variant pattern tests remain to be implemented).
+   - ✅ Added `matches` syntax sugar so payload-free enum variants can be compared ergonomically while keeping parity with equality semantics.

    ```orus
    enum Result[T]: